-- 2. Restart the MariaDB server in case you changed the configuration in step 1. - 3.
+- 2. Restart the MariaDB server. - 3.
 Figure out whether the file format was changed to Barracuda:

 If the file format is "Barracuda" for every single table, nothing special is left to do.
 Continue with the MySQL instructions at step 3.
 While testing, all tables' file format was "Antelope".